 - a.
 Students are considered federal employees for purposes of the Office of Workers' Compensation Programs (OWCP).
 OWCP benefits do not begin to accrue until the day following a student's separation from the program. - b.
 The center shall complete the appropriate OWCP form(s) whenever a student is injured, develops an occupationally related illness, or dies while in the performance of duty.
 The center shall immediately comply with the procedures set forth in the Employment Standards Administration regulations at 20 CFR Chapter 1.
-The CA form portion of the SHIMS form and a copy of the ETA Form 6-61 (Notice of Student Separation) shall be filed with the OWCP district office only when the injury or illness results in separation.
+The CA form portion of the SHIMS form and a copy of the ETA Form 6-61 (Notice of Student Separation) shall be filed with the OWCP district office only when the injury or illness results in separation and consent is received from the National Office.
 When separation does not occur, such forms shall be maintained in the student's health record.